The Red Mill (film): Production

 The film, produced by Cosmopolitan Productions, is based on the 1906 musical The Red Mill that had starred comedian Fred Stone and was based on the book and music of the same name.
 The show was produced by famed theatrical impresario Charles Dillingham.
 Henry Blossom wrote the lyrics to Victor Herbert's music.
 The musical was revived again in the mid-1940s.

 In her 23rd film, Marion Davies played a Dutch kitchen drudge who gets involved in a case of mistaken identity.
 An entire Dutch village was constructed on the MGM lot, complete with windmills and canals.
 While Davies fondly remembered working with Louise Fazenda and Owen Moore, she had quite different memories of being repeatedly dunked in a hole in the ice.
 This film started the behind-the-scenes comeback of Roscoe Arbuckle.
 Although his on-screen credit for direction was a "William Goodrich," it was widely reported in the trade papers that he was directing the Davies film.
 This was the second film in which Davies ice skated.
 She had previously learned to skate for The Young Diana.

-Availability
+Home media

-The film never had a VHS release, though it aired on the cable channel Turner Classic Movies on January 3, 2008, which was the birthday of leading role actress Marion Davies.
-It became available on DVD directly from The Warner Archive as of March 22, 2009.
+The film aired on the cable channel Turner Classic Movies on January 3, 2008, which was the birthday of leading role actress Marion Davies.
+It was released on DVD directly from The Warner Archive on March 22, 2009.